Train Binary GLM Logistic Regression Classifier Using Classification Learner App

 Xfrom the Data Set Variable list.
 Then, under Response, click the From workspace option button and select

 Classification Learner creates a scatter plot of the data.

 Use the scatter plot to visualize which variables are useful for predicting the response.
 Select different variables in the X- and Y-axis controls.
 Observe which variables separate the class colors most clearly.

-To train the logistic regression classifier, on the Classification Learner tab, in the Models section, click the down arrow to expand the list of classifiers, and under Logistic Regression Classifiers, click Logistic Regression.
+Train the binary GLM logistic regression classifier.
+On the Classification Learner tab, in the Models section, click the Show more arrow to display the gallery of classifiers.
+Under Logistic Regression Classifiers, click Binary GLM Logistic Regression.
 Then, in the Train section, click Train All and select Train All.

 If you have Parallel Computing Toolbox™, then the app has the Use Parallel button toggled on by default.
 After you click Train All and select Train All or Train Selected, the app opens a parallel pool of workers.
 During this time, you cannot interact with the software.
 After the pool opens, you can continue to interact with the app while models train in parallel.

 If you do not have Parallel Computing Toolbox, then the app has the Use Background Training check box in the Train All menu selected by default.
 After you select an option to train models, the app opens a background pool.
 After the pool opens, you can continue to interact with the app while models train in the background.

 Classification Learner trains the model as well as the default fine tree model.
 The app outlines in a box the Accuracy (Validation) score of the best model.
 Classification Learner also displays a validation confusion matrix for the logistic regression model.